PhatPham14/fcj-fa25/content/3-BlogsTranslated/3.1-Blog1/_index.md

 **By Mark Norton and Flamur Gogolli**

 This post introduces the High Performance Computing (HPC) requirements in the Financial Services Industry (FSI).
 It defines the technical attributes of compute-heavy workloads and discusses their essential characteristics.
-Additionally, it provides a decision tree process to help customers select the right HPC platform on the cloud—whether commercial, open-source, or a cloud-native solution—based on customer and workload requirements.
+Additionally, it provides a decision tree process to help customers select the right HPC platform on the cloud—whether from commercial vendors, open-source, or cloud-native solutions—based on customer and workload requirements.

 While it cannot cover every possible option, this article provides guidance on how to achieve price-performance goals and solve HPC challenges using AWS services and solutions, based on experience with Financial Services customers.

 In the financial services sector, HPC (also known as Grid computing) has long been used to run simulations and solve complex challenges.
 * **Capital Markets:** HPC systems are used to price financial instruments (e.g., stocks, ETFs, derivatives, bonds) using mathematical models like [Monte Carlo](https://aws.amazon.com/what-is/monte-carlo-simulation/).
-Utilization models range from latency-sensitive real-time/intraday calculations to large batch workloads that typically run overnight to generate results for internal risk monitoring and regulatory reporting.
+Utilization models range from real-time/intraday latency-sensitive calculations to large batch workloads that typically run overnight.
 * **Investment Management:** HPC is used for pricing and risk analysis, exposure calculation, and the definition, optimization, and back-testing of hedging strategies.
 * **Insurance:** HPC use cases include actuarial modeling and catastrophe simulations to help insurers understand losses, set premium levels, and develop risk mitigation strategies.